Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Introduction

-Note that the resummed two point function that we obtain in our computation provides a solution, in a suitable limit to the so-called closed melonic equation, firstly introduced in \cite{Samary:2014tja}-\cite{Sanchez:2017gxt} by direct inspirations of the Gross and Wulkenhaar works for non-commutative field theory \cite{Grosse:2019qps}-\cite{Grosse:2012uv}.
-Up to the leading order melonic diagrams, this equations is reputed to be very hard to solve.
+Note that the resumed two-point function that we obtain in our computation provides a solution, in a suitable limit, to the so-called closed melonic equation, firstly introduced in \cite{Samary:2014tja}-\cite{Sanchez:2017gxt} by direct inspirations of the Grosse and Wulkenhaar works for non-commutative field theory \cite{Grosse:2019qps}-\cite{Grosse:2012uv}.
+Up to the leading order melonic diagrams, these equations are reputed to be very hard to solve.
 In the first paper on this subject \cite{Samary:2014tja}-\cite{Sanchez:2017gxt}, the authors only addressed a perturbative solution of a just-renormalizable model, up to order six.
 The same equation has been considered for a tensorial group field theory endowed with a specific gauge invariance called closure constraint \cite{Lahoche:2015ola} on which only the perturbative solution is also given.
-In the same reference paper, and from a BPHZ theorem the authors argued in favor of the existence of a solution to all order of the perturbative expansion.
-Recently, a strong progress has been achieved in \cite{Pascalie:2019yxd}, where an explicit solution has been found for a divergent free model.
-However, at this day, no such a solution exist for just-renormalizable models.
+In the same reference paper, and from a BPHZ theorem, the authors argued in favour of the existence of a solution to all orders of the perturbative expansion.
+Recently, strong progress has been achieved in \cite{Pascalie:2019yxd}, where an explicit solution has been found for a divergent free model.
+However, to this day, no such solution exists for just-renormalizable models.
 In this paper, we show that in a suitable large $d$ limit, an explicit analytic solution can be found for the melonic closed equation. \\